DGabri/ASE_lab_project/README.md

 ## Description

-The game consists of a gacha game where the gacha items are pieces of chess.
+The project consists of a gacha game where the gacha items are pieces of chess.
 A player can buy a packet where it can pull diverse pieces with specific probabilities, or it can obtain the pieces joining the audicions created by other players.

 ## Architecture